windelbouwman/bogobarf/README.md

 Bogobarf is a multi-platform multi-programming language robotic software suite.

+# Usage

+Bogobarf aims to be a simple client server system.
+First, start a central server

+    cd examples/python
+    python bogobarf.py serve

+Now you can try the example python scripts:

+    cd examples/python
+    python talker.py

+And in another terminal:

+    cd examples/python
+    python listener.py

+# Design

+The bogobarf communication protocol is pretty simple.
+You open a TCP connection, and send length delimited packets over this stream.
+Length delimited to create discrete packets.

+Each packet consist of a CBOR serialized message.
+There are several predefined message types:

+- rpc (remote procedure call) call
+- ret : response from a call
+- pub : publish a value
+- bye : initiate connection shutdown with the server.

 # Rationale

 C/C++ is the wrong language for complex software.
 The low level nature of C/C++ simply slows down development.
 Programmers